KEY NUMBERS AT A GLANCE

 Who it applied to | Electric vehicles only |

-Connection to vehicle price | None , a cheap EV and an expensive EV with the same motor size paid the same tax |
+Connection to vehicle price | None , same motor size meant same tax regardless of price |

 Key problem | Inconsistent, opaque, and penalised utility vehicles like buses |